olitheolix/square/README.md

 # Create and Destroy Resources
-The `patch` operation we just saw is also the tool to create and delete resource.
-To add a new resource, simply add its manifest to one of the files in `manifests/` (or create it in a new file), then patch it.
+The `patch` operation we just saw is also the tool to create and delete resources.
+To add a new one, simply add its manifest to `manifests/` (create a new file or add it to an existing one).
+Then use _square_ to patch it.

-For instance, to deploy the latest *square* image from [Dockerhub](https://hub.docker.com/r/olitheolix/square), download the [example manifests](examples/square.yaml) into the `manifests/` folder and patch the
+For instance, to deploy the latest *square* image from [Dockerhub](https://hub.docker.com/r/olitheolix/square), download the [example manifests](examples/square.yaml) into the `manifests/` folder and use _square_ to deploy it:
-deployment:

 ```console
 foo@bar:~$ wget https://github.com/olitheolix/square/raw/master/examples/square.yaml -O manifests/square.yaml